-All other majors require you to complete three credits in a foreign language course at the 102 (Elementary II) level or higher (read about the learning outcomes for the foreign language requirement).
+All other majors are required to complete three credits in a foreign language course at the 102 level or higher (read about the learning outcomes for the foreign language requirement).

 Frequently Asked Questions

 There are several reasons for continuing to study a language that you have already begun studying in high school (or elsewhere).

 - You can fulfill your language requirement in one semester, whereas if you start a new language you will have to take two semesters.